JdeRobot/DetectionMetrics/docs/_pages/resources/tutorial.md

 {% include video id="xX2c_Trp9qY" provider="youtube" %}

-Detection Studio Supports lot's of functionalities for both Datasets and Inferencers, some of them are viewing different datasets (**Viewer**), converting datasets from one to another (**Converter**), generating detection datasets (**Detector**), evaluating datasets using inferencers (**Evaluator**, **Auto Evaluator**) and finally deploying datasets(**Deployer**).
+Detection Metrics Supports lot's of functionalities for both Datasets and Inferencers, some of them are viewing different datasets (**Viewer**), converting datasets from one to another (**Converter**), generating detection datasets (**Detector**), evaluating datasets using inferencers (**Evaluator**, **Auto Evaluator**) and finally deploying datasets(**Deployer**).

-Detection Studio has both GUI app and command line tools to execute its functionalities.
+Detection Metrics has both GUI app and command line tools to execute its functionalities.

 But as a beginner on should always start with GUI app, named ```DatasetEvaluationApp```.
 We will start with ```Deployer Tab``` in the same app.

-Once you've build DetectionStudio (for building, [refer here](../../installation/)), navigate to DatasetEvaluationApp directory in the build directory using the following command from Detection Studio's root directory:
+Once you've build DetectionStudio (for building, [refer here](../../installation/)), navigate to DatasetEvaluationApp directory in the build directory using the following command from Detection Metrics's root directory:

 ```
 cd DetectionStudio/build/DatasetEvaluationApp/